-The waves generated near the track in deep water also propagated northward, where they moved onto the Louisiana-Mississippi continental shelf and dissipated because of changes in bathymetry and bottom friction.
-The largest and longest waves reached the Mississippi River delta 3-6 h before landfall (as computed in Figs. 9b,c and 10b,c).
-These waves had significant heights of 10-12 m and mean periods of 12-15 s, and they dissipated quickly because of the steep, narrow shelf near the delta.
-As the storm approached landfall, its local hurricane-strength winds created large waves offshore of the Barataria and Terrebonne Bays (as computed in Figs. 9c,d and 10c,d).
-At CSI stations 6, 9, and 15 located in 18-20 m of water depth (Fig. 16), the measured significant heights at the peak of the storm were 7 m (Fig. 17), and the peak periods were 12-15 s (Fig. 18).
-The waves began to dissipate due to depth-limited breaking before reaching these stations and gauges closer to shore.
-At CSI station 5 and at the AK gauges 1, 8, and 9 located
+The waves generated near the track in deep water also propagated northward, where they moved onto the LA-MS continental shelf and dissipated due to changes in bathymetry and bottom friction.
+The largest and longest waves reached the Mississippi River delta 3-6hr before landfall (as computed in Figure 9b-c and Figure 10b-c).
+These waves had significant heights of 10-12m and mean periods of 12-15s, and they dissipated quickly due to the steep, narrow shelf near the delta.
+As the storm approached landfall, its local hurricane-strength winds created large waves offshore of the Barataria and Terrebonne Bays (as computed in Figure 9c-d and Figure 10c-d).
+At CSI stations 6, 9 and 15 located in 18-20m of water depth (Figure 16), the measured significant heights at the peak of the storm were 7m (Figure 17), and the peak periods were 12-15s (Figure 18).
+The waves began to dissipate due to depth-limited breaking before reaching these stations and gages closer to shore.
+At CSI station 5 and at the AK gages 1, 8 and 9 located outside of Terrebonne Bay in 7-10m of water depth, the peak wave heights decreased to 3-5m.
+At AK gage 11 farther east near Barataria Bay and in 3.5m of water depth, the peak significant heights were 1-2m, and the peak periods were 16s.
+As shown in Table 5, the mean SI errors for the CSI and AK data sets are similar for STWAVE and SWAN.
+The mean SI errors for the significant wave heights range from 0.31to 0.42, while the mean SI errors for the wave periods range from 0.35 to 0.46.
+The mean normalized biases for the significant wave heights range from 0.20 to 0.38, while the mean normalized biases for the wave periods range from -0.07 to 0.27.
+Dissipation of the swell and local wind-sea waves is captured by the measured time series and matched well by STWAVE and SWAN.